Whatsapp Icon

 Lymphatic Mapping and Sentinel Lymph Node Biopsy

 Lymphatic mapping and sentinel lymph node biopsy (SLNB) are crucial for determining whether melanoma has spread to nearby lymph nodes.
-A positive sentinel node biopsy might indicate the need for further lymph node dissection and affects treatment plans.
+A positive sentinel node biopsy might indicate the need for further lymph node dissection and affect treatment plans.

 Tumor Marker Tests